jitsucom/jitsu/docker/README.md

 Those secrets are used mostly for internal communication between Jitsu components.

-Please make sure to generate random values for those variables, and keep `raw:` prefix for those variables
+Please make sure to generate random values for those variables.

 ## Run Jitsu